 President Lotus Coffman sent this reply to the All University Council’s Committee on Negro Discrimination in response to its eight page report calling on the president to allow one African American male student to integrate Pioneer Hall.
-They laid out the legal arguments for integration, and the growing number of institutions in the North that had integrated housing.
-Coffman rejects their suggestion on behalf of the Board of Regents and acknowledges that there are issues around housing.
-Secretly, members of his administration were hoping to create segregated housing for African American males.
+The document laid out the legal arguments for integration, and demonstrated that a growing number of colleges and universities in the North had integrated housing.
+Coffman rejected their suggestion on behalf of the Board of Regents, and acknowledged that there were issues around housing.
+Secretly, members of his administration were laying the groundwork to create segregated housing for African American males.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at firstname.lastname@example.org

 Individual documents remain the property of their repositories — consult with those institutions about access and reuse.